cam-inc/pde.js/packages/core/README.md

 ## About PDEJS

 PDEJS is inspired by Preact's reconciler implements.
-We made the implements working standalone for constucting plugins of Editor.js through declarative ui programming.
+We made the implements work standalone for constructing plugins of Editor.js through declarative UI programming.

 ### Why using Preact's reconciler

 We first tried to incorporate React philosophy into the data management in the Editor.js block.
-React is a UI library includes a simple architecture concerned with the View of MVC model.
+React is a UI library that includes a simple architecture concerned with the View of the MVC model.
-In applications such as block editors that read and write a lot of data, an approach like React is useful because managing data through DOM manipulation is very labor intensive.
+In applications such as block editors that read and write a lot of data, an approach like React is useful because managing data through DOM manipulation is very labor-intensive.
 Therefore, we used React's mechanisms such as reconciliation and hooks to make data management simple and explicit to improve the development experience.

 However, React implementation is complex, even for a reconciler or hooks implementation.
-Even if the exact same code could be run standalone, it would require time spent understanding the code, making ongoing maintenance impractical.
-Therefore, we decide to utilze Preact for incorporating the React philosophy without relying on React.
+Even if the same code could be run standalone, it would require time spent understanding the code, making ongoing maintenance impractical.
+Therefore, we decide to utilize Preact for incorporating the React philosophy without relying on React.

-Preact is a library known as a lightweight alternative of React.
+Preact is a library known as a lightweight alternative to React.
-However, we consider that the superiority of the Preact is not that it is a lighter library than React, but it rewrites React with a minimum amount of code to make it more readable.
+However, we consider that the superiority of Preact is not that it is a lighter library than React, but it rewrites React with a minimum amount of code to make it more readable.
-Hence, we worked on cloning the implements from Preact's reconciler and adjusted for Editor.js plugin development.
+Hence, we worked on cloning the implements from Preact's reconciler and adjusted them for Editor.js plugin development.

 ## Getting started